eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.sonos/README.md

 | zonegroup | String | XML formatted string with the current zonegroup configuration | all |
 | zonegroupid | String | Id of the Zone Group the Zone Player belongs to | all |
 | zonename | String | Name of the Zone Group the Zone Player belongs to | all |

+## Audio Support

+All supported Sonos devices are registered as an audio sink in the framework.
+Audio streams are treated as notifications, i.e. they are fed into the `notificationsound` channel and changing the volume of the audio sink will change the `notificationvolume`, not the `volume`.
+Note that the Sonos binding has a limit of 20 seconds for notification sounds.
+Any sound that is longer than that will be cut off.

+URL audio streams (e.g. an Internet radio stream) are an exception and do not get sent to the `notificationsound` channel.
+Instead, these will be sent to the `playuri` channel.

 ## Full Example